9 ways to style your innerwear as outerwear

 7. Keep comfy with a robe

 Who says that dressing gowns must stay in the bedroom?
 Not us!
 We love styling robes as outerwear, especially because it's an exceptionally comfortable way to go out.
 Whether for a casual brunch with the gals or an evening cocktail party, you can (and should!) wear your robes out of the house.
-Try pairing a silk satin robe like our Musette robe (left) over a pair of leggings for the ultimate in casual chic dressing, a trick that our designer personally swears by.
+Try pairing a silk satin robe like our Musette robe over a pair of leggings for the ultimate in casual chic dressing, a trick that our designer personally swears by.
 A peek of a lace hem is no reason to keep your robes indoors, and the more decorative it is, all the better for wearing out.

 8. Reverse your layers

 Remember when we said that layering is key?
 Once you've mastered some of the simpler underwear as outerwear styles, you may be ready for something a bit more risqué...
 Like wearing your bra on the outside!
 This style is not for the faint of heart, but it can really pay off: Try a strappy, frame bra or a black lace bralette over a semi-translucent blouse.
 For the timid, go monochrome with all one colour palette.
 Matching your tones, like black lingerie over a black shirt, will keep it from looking over-the-top, and the variance in textures will earn you bonus style points.
-Left: Rachel from the You Must Love Life blog shows us how it's done!

 9. Longline bras as tops

-If you think about it, a longline bra covers nearly as much skin as a crop top (and certainly more skin than most bikinis, which you're perfectly comfortable wearing in public!), so they're the perfect solution to wearing your lingerie outdoors.
+If you think about it, a longline bra covers nearly as much skin as a crop top (and certainly more skin than most bathing suits, which you're probably comfortable wearing in public!), so they're the perfect solution to wearing your lingerie outdoors.
 You can balance the amount of skin you're showing by pairing your longline bra with fuller-coverage bottoms, like high-waisted trousers or a midi skirt.
 You can also sling a simple cardigan over your shoulders for a breezy day, whilst letting a sliver of your midriff finally see the sunlight!